- Ski Resorts Around Frisco

 Boredom is just not possible in Frisco, but you might catch a case of F.O.M.O (fear of missing out).
 But not to worry, Frisco is welcoming and laidback with wallet friendly lodging, so come check us out for your next winter adventure.

-4 minutes– Frisco Adventure Park Beginner Ski and Ride Hill is Frisco’s own beginner ski and ride hill just 4 minutes from Frisco’s Main Street at the Frisco Peninsula Recreation Area.
+4 minutes– Frisco Adventure Park Beginner Ski and Ride Hill is Frisco’s own beginner ski and ride hill just 4 minutes from Frisco’s Main Street.
 This beginner hill is reminiscent of the friendly community hills of years’ past where families learned to ski and ride together, and the lodge and parking were a stone’s throw from the hill.
 The hill was founded in 2010 with this throwback vibe, and new skiers and riders will find a hill free of crowds and full of learning opportunities.
 Frisco has teamed up with Copper Mountain Resort to offer beginner ski and snowboard lessons without the crowds or chairlifts- just a friendly surface lift called a magic carpet.
 This is perfect place to learn and get ready for a day at Copper Mountain.

 Photo credit: Todd Powell